- What We Do

 - Where to Buy Alien Abduction Insurance

 4. Invest in “deer-in-headlights” resources

 Ah, the age-old “deer-in-headlights” response to overwhelming things.
 And, boy—insurance is overwhelming at first.
 It’s understandable—most minors are on their parent’s insurance well into their college years, and after that commonly comes the “I’m-20-something-and-invincible” phase.
 In TransUnion’s 2017 Healthcare Millennial Report, 57% of millennial consumers identified as having “no understanding” or a “limited understanding” of their insurance benefits, while 50% of Generation X and 42% of Baby Boomers said the same.

 So, make it simple:

 - Don’t give them too many choices on your website’s main pages.
-Insurance is already overwhelming and having too many options can tip website visitors over the edge.
-Figure out what the most important things people need from you, and focus on those.
-Here, I’ll show you what I mean with this great design example from Liberty Mutual:
+Insurance is already overwhelming, and having too many options can tip website visitors over the edge.
+Figure out what the most important things people need from you and focus on those.
+Here, I’ll show you what I mean with this excellent design example from Liberty Mutual: